KaiyanM/KaiyanM.github.io/index.md

 Hi and welcome!

-This is my personal blog (or better my knowledge base) where I write about thoughts all around study, research, or anything else I'm interested in.
+This is my personal blog and knowledge base where I write down my thoughts all around study, research, or anything else I'm interested in.